 Mercedes S-Class saloon - Reliability & safety

-The Mercedes S-Class is available with some of the most advanced safety technology around
+The Mercedes S-Class boasts some of the world's most advanced safety features

 - Incredibly refined